 Ellen Bradley – Communications and Digital Ministry Specialist

-Ellen lives in Union, CT with her husband of seven years, Edward (Ted), who is the organist/music director at the Church of the Good Shepherd, their cat Nori, and dog, Willow.
-Ellen and Ted are both involved in many musical activities in their church and community.
+Ellen lives in Union, CT with her husband of nine years, Edward (Ted), who is the organist/music director at the Church of the Good Shepherd, where Ellen is a Deacon; their cat Nori, and rescue dog, Willow.
+Ellen and Ted are both involved in many musical activities in their church and community, and Ellen is the bass player for the “Wings of Song” choral group.
 Ellen also has an adult daughter with whom she enjoys spending time.
-Among her hobbies are gardening, cooking, canning, writing, playing bass, sewing, chess, and cribbage, and she is currently learning piano.
+Among her hobbies are gardening, cooking, canning, creative writing, playing bass, sewing, chess, and cribbage, and she is currently learning piano.

 Ellen’s office hours are Tuesdays, Wednesdays and Fridays from 8:30 a.m. – 1:30 p.m.
 She is happy to help with all of your communication needs!